lincbrain/linc-docs/docs/webknossos-export-annotation.md

 4. Unzip the downloaded annotation file.

-5. Unzip data_Volume.zip under annotation folder
+5. Unzip the `data_Volume.zip` file which is located in the annotation folder.

     ![](img/webknossos_data_volume.png)